 And then of course we have a mystery.
 We created a mystery for one group of difficult children and it was on their working out what this meant that much of the tension developed.

 And that's how Rolling Role works - I wouldn’t want you to think that I invent the story and all the kids have to do is guess it, you plan the seminal elements and they fill it all out according to the way they see it.

 Source: "Rolling Role" videotape series, Tape 4, except (1) Tape 16.

-This Teaching Guide to Rolling Role has been created as part of our Erasmus Plus project on the Rolling Role system, with partners in Poland, Italy, Spain and the UK.
+This Teaching Guide to Rolling Role has been created as part of our Erasmus Plus project on the Rolling Role system, with partners in Poland, Portugal, Spain and the UK.